mncmb/ninevox/readme.md

 - check similar projects for common GPOs, check if there are any public source repos regarding reallive GPOs
 - add elasticcontainerproject https://www.elastic.co/de/security-labs/the-elastic-container-project
 - add velocistack https://github.com/weslambert/velocistack
+- change the powershell function that sets env variables so that it sets all env variables in one call, instead of one per env variable (see ruby arrays in vagrantfile for keeping it as yaml defined in inventory)